electrode-io/ern-container-publisher-git/README.md

 # Electrode Native Git Container Publisher

-This publisher can be used to publish Android and iOS Electrode Native Containers to a remote git repository.
-The git repository provider should not matter (GitHub, BitBucket, TFS ...).
+This publisher can be used to publish Android and iOS Electrode Native Containers to a remote Git repository.
+The Git repository provider should not matter (GitHub, BitBucket, TFS ...).

-The target git remote repository must exist.
+The target Git remote repository must exist.
 It will not be created by this publisher.

-For example, For initial publication to GitHub, a repository should be created in GitHub beforehand.
+For example, for initial publication to GitHub, a repository should be created in GitHub beforehand.

 When using this publisher, you might notice that a `raw` branch is created along the default `master` one.
 This branch is used by Electrode Native to store untransformed containers (raw generated containers before any transformer has been applied).
 Also, `raw-[version]` tags are created for each container version published through this publisher, in addition to the `[version]` tag.